huijing/slides/webconf-asia-2017/README.md

 But at the end of the day, we still need to keep in mind that CJK fonts weigh in on a megabyte scale.
 The font hosting services do offer optimisations like lazy loading and dynamic subsetting, so hopefully that helps.
 If you want to serve your own fonts, there are also tools available to help reduce the size of your font files.

-If I'm building a site that uses English as its main language, I always turn to Font Squirrel to generate my webfonts, because subsetting.
+If I'm building a non-Chinese site, I always turn to Font Squirrel to generate my webfonts, because subsetting.
 Font Squirrel's web font generator allows for a very granular level of customisation that I haven't found in other tools.
 There is a desktop application for Mac called FontPrep, which does subsetting quite well too.

 Font Spider is an open-source command line tool that does smart webfont compression and conversion.
-It offers the ability to subset the fonts being used on the site.
+It offers the ability to subset the fonts based on the glyphs being used on your site.
 Look, I don't know why animals are the branding of choice for these tools, they just are.

 And if you're really concerned about speed and page weight, you can simply choose not to use any webfonts at all, because honestly, I think that system fonts are getting much better.
 This, coming from someone who is running the latest macOS Sierra and the Fast Ring Insider version of Windows 10.
-But point being, the newer OSes are shipping with much prettier fonts than before.
+But point being, the newer OSes are shipping with much better fonts than before.

 I personally use a hybrid technique, where the body text is set in a system font, but for the big titles and display text, where there is a limited number of characters I know will not change much over time, I generate webfonts containing only those glyphs, which makes the font file much much smaller than the full character set.